alknopfler/trafgen/README.md

 generate_config
 ```

-We run this script and it generate_per_pod.sh on each pod.
+We run this script, and it runs generates_per_pod.sh on each pod.
+That results in /tmp/udp.trafgen  file that we can use on each pod to
+generate.

 ```bash
 #!/bin/bash